najnesnaj/smartband/README.md

-I used the PSO2 demo, but I get a wide range of heart beats ;)
+I used the PSO2 demo, but the output was erratic

 https://moderndevice.com/news/pulse-sensor-i/

-My guess is : in the original watch the green led blink at a high frequency, in my demo they do not blink ....

-pulse.setReg(PulsePlug::IRQ_MODE1, 0x0F);     // interrupt on ps2 AND PS1 measurement
-pulse.setReg(PulsePlug::MEAS_RATE, 0xB9);     // every 100ms
-pulse.setReg(PulsePlug::PS_LED21, 0xFF);      //  maximum power

-I modified some parameters and now the green leds blink, so I get 10 measurements per second.
+I modified some parameters (see : BPM_simple.ino).

-I think https://pulsesensor.com/pages/pulse-sensor-amped-arduino-v1dot1 is a good starting point to rewrite the readPulseSensorPS02 function.
-No infrared measurements are used, simply because there's no IR LED.
+I used the biggest IR sensor and only the ps1-mux.

+I get to see the heartbeat (heartbeat.jpg)